kingReid10360/Whoknows/README.md

 # Luckily, the times are always evolving,

-# I am more optimistic than ever before here are some key points how to ajar this closed door.
+# <p>I am more optimistic than ever before here are some key points how to ajar this closed door.<p>